cassiersg/fullverif/README.md

 - `gadgets.rs`: Interface of a gadget from the module ports and verilog annotations.
 - `gadget_internals.rs`: Representation of a composite gadget as a graph of sub-gadgets and randomness distribution circuit.
-- `timed_gadgets.rs`: "Unrolling" of a gadget over time, resulting in a computation graph.
+- `tg_graph.rs`: "Unrolling" of a gadget over time, resulting in a computation graph.
 Analysis of control signals and simplification.
 - `comp_prop.rs`: checking of the compositional strategy based on the computation graph.